Sponsored by CareCredit

 Senior cat weight loss is very common.
 Senior cats have a decreased ability to absorb fat and protein.
 They lose about 1/3 of their lean body mass, meaning the weight your cat would be without any fat.

-After cats reach 11 years old, they require more nutrition just to maintain their resting body weight.
-This can result in weight loss, particularly if a health condition causes your cat to not eat well.
+After cats reach 11 years old, they need more nutrition to maintain their resting body weight.
+This can result in weight loss, particularly if a health issue causes your cat to not eat well.

-While some weight loss is common for senior cats, it is not necessarily normal.
-Many health conditions that cause your cat to need even more nutrients occur more frequently in senior cats.
-Many times, older cats hide their illness until they feel very sick, and too much weight loss occurs rapidly.
+While some weight loss is common for senior cats, it is not always normal.
+Many health conditions that cause your cat to need more nutrients are more common in senior cats.
+Many times, older cats hide their illness until they feel very sick.
+At that point, excessive weight loss happens fast.

-It’s important to speak with your veterinarian as soon as you notice signs of weight loss in your cat, especially if accompanied by changes in behavior, decreased appetite, or decreased activity level.
+Speak with your veterinarian as soon as you notice signs of weight loss in your cat.
+This is especially important if it’s accompanied by changes in behavior, appetite, or activity level.
 Catching health concerns early will make them much easier to treat and keep your cat comfortable.

 Create a free GreatPetCare account to monitor your cat’s weight using our handy Weight Tracker tool.
 Plus, when you download the GreatPetCare app, you can log weight changes, set custom reminders, and manage your pet’s medical records easily on the go!